-You can copy your data by copying your Profile Folder and then telling Thunderbird where to find your Profile Folder.
+You can copy your data to a new computer (or other location) by copying your Profile Folder and then telling Thunderbird where to find your Profile Folder.

 - Find the existing name and location of your Profile Folder by selecting "Help > Troubleshooting Information" in the Thunderbird menu.
 Then look for "Profile Folder" and click on the Show Folder button.
 This will display the path of names starting with parent folders and ending with the name of your Profile Folder.

-- Use the facilities of your operating system to highlight and then copy this profile folder, with its contents, to a new location (with a new name, if you wish).
+- Use the facilities of your operating system to highlight and then copy this profile folder, with its contents, to a new computer or other new location (with a new name, if you wish).
 Be sure you are not copying a profile folder while Thunderbird is running and using that folder.
 If you have a large amount of email data, the copying process may take a long time.

 - Tell Thunderbird where to find your Profile Folder, by using the Profile app.
 For example, in Windows 10, a) Close Thunderbird, b) Right-click the Start icon, c) Click Run, d) Enter this in the Open box (without the quote signs): "thunderbird.exe -p" ,